Privacy at Work

 Work health and safety obligations

 Employers have a general obligation to ensure the health and safety of workers and others, so far as reasonably practicable.
-This means employers must take all reasonable steps to limit the work-related spread of COVID-19.
-In order to take such steps, employers may need to collect information from workers and visitors about their potential exposure to COVID-19 in order to identify, assess and control risks of infection.
+This means employers must take all reasonable steps to limit the work-related spread of Covid-19.
+In order to take such steps, employers may need to collect information from workers and visitors about their potential exposure to Covid-19 in order to identify, assess and control risks of infection.

-WHS laws include a specific obligation to provide ‘any information necessary’ to protect all persons (including workers and others, such as visitors) from risks to their health and safety arising from work.2 In addition, employers must consult, confer and provide access to information to HSRs relating to the health and safety of the workers in the HSR’s workgroup.3 An employer can provide an HSR with access to personal or medical information concerning a worker only with a worker’s consent, unless the information does not identify the worker and could not reasonably be expected to lead to the identification of the worker.4
+In addition, employers must consult, confer and provide access to information to HSRs relating to the health and safety of the workers in the HSR’s workgroup.3 An employer can provide an HSR with access to personal or medical information concerning a worker only with a worker’s consent, unless the information does not identify the worker and could not reasonably be expected to lead to the identification of the worker.4

 What information can or should an employer use or disclose?